 - Lock Your Meds Idaho

 In 2011, over 20% of Idaho high school students reported taking prescription drugs without a doctors prescription.
-These youth overwhelmingly reported that they obtained these drugs from family members or friends.
-Your medicine cabinet, nightstand, purse could be their drug supplier.
+Your medicine cabinet, nightstand, or purse could be their drug supplier.
 Be Aware.
 Don’t Share.

 - Administered by the Institute for the Study of Addiction

-The Center, a Boise State University program, is administered by the Institute for the Study of Addiction in conjunction with the College of Education & the College of Health Sciences.
+The Center, a Boise State University program, is administered by the Institute for the Study of Addiction in conjunction with the College of Education and the College of Health Sciences.

 - We are located in the Chrisway Annex Building